theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 progressstate: 5
 ---

-The follwing section contains an overview of the BOARD Connector server.
+The follwing section contains an overview of the Board Connector server.

 The server performs two main tasks: